 The Thai retirement visa renewal occurs each year.
-If you have an extended 12 month retirement visa for Thailand you need to ensure that you renew your visa not more than 45 days before the visa expires.
+If you have an extended 12-month retirement visa for Thailand.
+You need to ensure that you renew your visa not more than 45 days before the visa expires.
 You will again need to bring all the documents you had before for the Thai visa renewal process.
-When you renew your retirement visa in Thailand you need to ensure that you do not wait until the last minute as this will not only affect your visa status but also affect your 90 day reporting as you already have an extended 12 month visa where 90 day reporting is due.
+When you renew your retirement visa in Thailand you need to ensure that you do not wait until the last minute.
+This will not only affect your visa status but also affect your 90-day reporting.
+This as you already have an extended 12-month visa where 90-day reporting is due.

-If you have any questions about your retirement visa renewal and the grandfather clauses then call us in Thailand or toll-free from Australia the US or UK.
+If you have any questions about your retirement visa renewal.
+Such as the grandfather clauses then call us in Thailand or toll-free from Australia the US or UK.
 You can also walk into any of our offices in Thailand be it in Bangkok or Phuket for further assistance with your retirement visa.
 Call us today for your Thai retirement visa renewal!

 The information contained in our website is for general information purposes only and does not constitute legal advice.